 How to Handle Financial Reporting Requirements

 The 10-K is just one of the many forms that must be filed with the SEC.
-This means that the average publicly traded company not only has to deliver a comprehensive financial report every year, but must also meet a range of other financial reporting requirements.
-DFIN is here to help your company handle all of its filing requirements, including filing Form 10-K. We are pleased to offer secure, cloud-based software that our clients rely on to file on-time, every time: ActiveDisclosure.
+This means that the average publicly traded company not only has to deliver a comprehensive financial report every year but must also meet a range of other financial reporting requirements.
+DFIN is here to help your company handle all of its filing requirements, including filing a 10-K. Our solution also provides support for other filings including S-1, 8-K and 14A.
+We are pleased to offer secure, cloud-based software that our clients rely on to file on time, every time: ActiveDisclosure.

 Need a purpose-built tool for financial reporting and SEC filing?
 Look to DFIN for the support you need to make your next SEC filing easy.